 While we do not believe there is a reasonable likelihood there will be a material change in estimates or assumptions used to calculate our long-term revenues and costs, estimating the percentage of work complete on certain programs is a complex task.
 As a result, changes to these estimates could have a significant impact on our results of operations.
-These programs include the Sikorsky BLACK HAWK program, the JPF program, the K-MAX® program, the Boeing A-10 program, the AH-1Z program, and our other Bell Helicopter programs and several other programs.
+These programs include the Sikorsky BLACK HAWK program, the JPF program, the K-MAX® program, the Boeing A-10 program, the AH-1Z program, our other Bell Helicopter programs and several other programs.
 Estimating the ultimate total cost of these programs is challenging due to the complexity of the programs, unanticipated increases in production requirements, the nature of the materials needed to complete these programs, change orders related to the programs and the need to manage our customers' expectations.
 These programs are an important element in our continuing strategy to increase operating efficiencies and profitability as well as broaden our business base.
 Management continues to monitor and update program cost estimates quarterly for these contracts.
 A significant change in an estimate on one or more of these programs could have a material effect on our financial position and results of operations.
-The net increase in our operating income from changes in contract estimates totaled \$4.8 million for the year ended December 31, 2015.
-The net increase in our operating income from changes in contract estimates totaled \$1.9 million for the year ended December 31, 2014.
-The net decrease in our operating income from changes in contract estimates totaled \$3.0 million for the year ended December 31, 2013.
+The net decrease in our operating income from changes in contract estimates totaled \$0.8 million for the year ended December 31, 2016.
+The net increase in our operating income from changes in contract estimates totaled \$4.8 million, excluding the \$4.0 million in expense associated with the resolution of the matters related to our AH-1Z program, and \$1.9 million for the years ended December 31, 2015 and 2014, respectively.